-1. Choose your gallery wisely
+1. Choose your gallery wisely.

-2. Know your priorities … and the gallery’s
+2. Know your priorities … and the gallery’s.

 Another important aspect of selecting, being selected by, and working with the right gallery is to make sure your priorities and goals align.
 Do you want to sell or simply display your art?
 Does the gallery sell or just display art?
 If you’re interested in selling art, how much commission are you comfortable with and how much does the gallery take?

 Once you’ve identified your priorities and found galleries with the same intention, carefully curate a custom portfolio and present it to them.
 If the gallery prefers to show the works of local artists, play up your local angle and present any pieces you have that showcase your local ties.
 If you’re most interested in art sales, choose pieces that have the most commercial promise for your portfolio.
+Artwork Archive has additional tips for curating an eye-catching portfolio.

-3. Work together on great framing
+3. Work together on great framing.

-4. Promote the event
+4. Promote the event.

 If the gallery prints posters or flyers for shows, work with them to select a compelling image that represents your work and the show.
 Then ask them for some extra flyers and take them to your favorite haunts and popular spots in town.